Free & Open Access for Everyone

 Foundation Courses

-Linear algebra, tensor calculus, differential geometry, complex analysis, functional analysis, Lie groups, and variational calculus.
+Linear algebra, tensor calculus, differential geometry, and variational calculus.

 Classical Mechanics

-Lagrangian and Hamiltonian formalism, canonical transformations, action principles, and rigid body dynamics.
-Susskind lectures included.
+Lagrangian and Hamiltonian formalism, canonical transformations, and action principles.

 Special Relativity

-Einstein's theory of spacetime, Lorentz transformations, 4-vectors, relativistic mechanics, and electromagnetism.
+Einstein's theory of spacetime, Lorentz transformations, and relativistic mechanics.

 Statistical & Thermal Physics